 Some other possible effects include:

 Delayed growth: Some research shows that some children may grow more slowly than they should during their first year on ADHD medicine.
 But they seem to catch up during years 2 and 3.
-Boys who take breaks from ADHD drugs, like on weekends and during summer vacation, may not have this issue.
+Kids who take breaks from ADHD drugs, like on weekends and during summer vacation, may not have this issue.

 Sudden mood changes: Some children with ADHD get cranky when their drugs wear off.
 This is sometimes known as the rebound effect.
 It may mean the dose is too high or the medicine isn’t right for your child.
+This may also be related to not having a way to expend their energy.
+Exercise will help with mood regulation.